NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 ## Tasks To Complete

-You will build a PID-stabilized test stand.
+You will write the software to stablilize the FCB's yaw and pitch axes.
 You should be able to control the following:

+1. The spin rate of the FCB hanging from monofilament.
-1. The angle of the FCB on your test stand.
+2. The pitch angle of the FCB on your test stand.
-2. The overall thrust of the motors (using the throttle gimbal of your remote).
+3. The overall thrust of the motors (using the throttle gimbal of your remote).

+Using the yaw stick you should be able to easily control the rate of rotation of the quadcopter.
+It should start and stop spinning quickly.

-So you should be able to move your pitch gimbal and see the test platform quickly and and stably move in response.
-You should also be able to turn the throttle up and down without observing much change in the angle of the test platform.
+So you should be able to move your pitch gimbal and see the test platform quickly and stably move in response.

+For both pitch and yaw, you should should also be able to turn the throttle up and down without observing much change in the pitch angle or spin rate.

 ### What Should be Simple and What Should be Complex